artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

    :align: center
    :figwidth: 80%
    :width: 100%
-   :alt: Micro-service expanded to show the failed job
+   :alt: Microservice expanded to show the failed job

    The expanded detail on 'Failed transfer'